wahrwolf/ba-thesis/chapters/400-results.md

 All models were used to translate the validation data sets after 6, 12, and 18 epochs.

 ## Hyper Parameter
-The table in \ref{tab:ranking_example} shows the ranking of all training configurations for the corpus without prefix constraints in the DE-EN language pair.
+Table \ref{tab:ranking_example} shows the ranking of all training configurations for the corpus without prefix constraints in the DE-EN language pair.
 Models are characterized by the optimization method, learning rate, start of the decay, and METEOR score.
-The tables \ref{tab:optim_clean-de-en} \ref{tab:optim_tagged-de-en} \ref{tab:optim_clean-cs-en} \ref{tab:optim_tagged-cs-en} show the best 3 models per corpus ranked by BLEU, METEOR, and ROUGE-L.
+Tables \ref{tab:optim_clean-de-en} \ref{tab:optim_tagged-de-en} \ref{tab:optim_clean-cs-en} \ref{tab:optim_tagged-cs-en} show the best 3 models per corpus ranked by BLEU, METEOR, and ROUGE-L.

 ### Tables with Scores and rankings
 \input{"tables/optim_ranking-clean-de-en.tex"}